microsoft/tilecode/manual.md

-You can run TileCode in a [web browser](https://microsoft.github.io/tilecode/), or on any [MakeCode Arcade device](https://arcade.makecode.com/hardware) - click on the link **UF2 File** at the bottom of the screen to download the latest TileCode UF2 File.
-Copy this file to your Arcade device to get started (works for all MakeCode Arcade devices).
+You can run TileCode in a [web browser](https://microsoft.github.io/tilecode/), or on any [MakeCode Arcade device](https://arcade.makecode.com/hardware) - click on the  **UF2 File** link at the bottom of the screen to download the latest TileCode UF2 file to your computer.
+Copy this file to your Arcade device to get started (this one UF2 file works for all MakeCode Arcade compatible devices).

 # Background Reading